-2. With respect to dependents, termination of participation shall occur upon ceasing to be a dependent as defined in this chapter or upon failure to provide the plan with acceptable proof of eligibility with the following exception: mentally and/or physically handicapped children will continue to be eligible beyond age twenty-six (26) during the continuance of a permanent disability provided the following documentation is submitted to the plan prior to the dependent's twentysixth birthday:
+2. With respect to dependents, termination of participation shall occur upon ceasing to be a dependent as defined in this rule with the following exception: unemancipated mentally and/or physically handicapped children will continue to be eligible beyond age twenty-five (25) during the continuance of a permanent disability provided documentation satisfactory to the plan administrator is furnished by a physician prior to the dependent's twenty-fifth birthday, and as requested at the discretion of the plan administrator.